kushalprakash6/Standalone-5G-netowrk-simulation/documentation/ProjectPlan.md

 1. Slicing network by splitting UPF plane from the control plane
 2. Tried installing Kamailio server on Ubuntu 20.04
 3. Checking of Kamailio server compatability to Ubuntu 20xx and 22xx
-4. Updating Documentation.
+4. Updating Documentation

 ### Sprint 6
-1. Preparation of slides for the presentation.
+1. Preparation of slides for the presentation
-2. Updating the Md files.
+2. Updating the Md files

 ## Sprints overview - Karthik Kothamangala Sreenath